raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 Choose a specific material or type of energy.
 Spend an action to control up to half POW in cubic metres of the element anywhere within POW metres.
 May alter the basic form, orform or create complex shapes with a successful Craft (specific element) check.
 Upon creation choose either a close combat attack or a ranged attack.
 The close combat attack has a reach of Very Long and the ranged attack has a range of 8/24/100, then choose any two Combat Effects.
 Damage and force/size is determined by POW: 8 or less: 1d4/T, 9-12: 1d6/S, 13-15: 1d8/M, 16-18: 1d10/M, 19+: 1d12/L.

 _**Boost**_: Spend 3 Power Points to sheathe the character in the element for the scene.
-Solid materials gain an armourarmor value equal to one fifth POW, rounded up.
+Solid materials gain an armor value equal to one fifth POW, rounded up.
 If it is energy, unarmed attacks inflict extra damage equal to the base damage of the power and unarmed attacks against the character suffer the same damage to the limb used.

 ### Energy Blast